 Not long after we reached the summit, the sky began to darken with approaching flurries.

 Brad celebrates our successful ascent with a nip of elven rum.

 A panorama to the east highlights the northern end of the Flathead Range.
-The 3 different peaks on the North Ridge of Ptolemy and Mount Ptolemy can be seen across the valley.
+The 3 different peaks on the North Ridge of Ptolemy along with Mount Ptolemy can be seen across the valley.
 On a bluebird this would be an amazing view.